Things to Know Before Traveling to Belize (2024 Guide)

 What is there to do in Belize?

-Even though Belize has picture-perfect beaches you don’t want to spend your whole trip lying on the white sand drinking rum or a Belikin (the local beer).
-We didn’t mind the beer but a local man once told us it tastes like “rusty water” and he recommended a Dominican beer instead.
+Even though Belize has picture-perfect beaches, you don’t want to spend your whole trip lying on the white sand drinking rum or a Belikin (the local beer).
+We didn’t mind the beer, but a local man once told us it tasted like “rusty water,” and he recommended a Dominican beer instead.

 The best beach in my opinion is Placencia, but during rainy season there’s lots of seaweed on the shore.
 So, if you want to avoid the black stuff be sure to visit from May until October.

 For the adventure nut – Belize is heaven.
-There’s lots to do from diving the famous Great Blue Hole to swimming with Whale Sharks.
-We were meant to dive the Blue Hole but heard lots of horror stories from fellow travelers.
-One Norwegian girl we met (who was a dive-pro might I add, and had completed something like 100 dives) passed out down there and had to be quickly brought to the surface.
-To make a long story short she essentially died and had to be brought back to life.
+There’s lots to do, from diving at the famous Great Blue Hole to swimming with whale sharks.
+We were meant to dive into the Blue Hole but heard lots of horror stories from fellow travelers.
+One Norwegian girl we met (who was a dive-pro, might I add, and had completed something like 100 dives) passed out down there and had to be quickly brought to the surface.
+To make a long story short, she essentially died and had to be brought back to life.
 Eeek!

 After hearing that and countless others’ feedback we decided against doing it.
 Mainly, because it’s really expensive and we were backpackers on a budget.
 Also, I’ve never dived before (my ears hurt too bad down there).
 Plus there are hammerhead sharks in the hole.
 Sharks are my greatest fear by the way.